SteveWoodis/react-monster/README.md

 Please be advised that this is also a custom feature of Webpack.

 **It is not required for React** but many people enjoy it (and React Native uses a similar mechanism for images).<br>
-An alternative way of handling static assets is described in the next section.
+An alternative way of handling static assets is described in the next div.

 ## Using the `public` Folder